gao-hongnan/omniverse/omniverse/playbook/why_cosine_warmup_scheduler.md

 [bias correction factors](https://stats.stackexchange.com/questions/232741/why-is-it-important-to-include-a-bias-correction-term-for-the-adam-optimizer-for)
 in optimizers like Adam, where having these bias correction factors would lead to larger variance in the adaptive learning rate during the **initial** training iterations {cite}`lippe2023uvadlc`.
+More concretely, Adam estimates the first and second moments of the gradient to change the learning rate of each individual parameter (hence adaptive) and having high variance between adaptive learning rates may de-stablize the training.
 If we don't want to swap out Adam, then this calls for a warmup phase to stabilize the learning rate and reduce the variance in the early stages of training.

 Secondly, language models like Transformers use iteratively applied Layer Normalization across layers can lead to very high gradients during the first